 Are You a Candidate for Record Expunction?

 We all go through great lengths to protect our private information, but often overlook one of the most important and powerful elements of our personal profiles.
 The security of our social security numbers, credit card numbers, and important legal documents are of utmost importance because of the rising risk of identity theft.
-However, our legal backgrounds sometimes contain information that would be detrimental to our personal and professional lives if revealed.
+However, our legal backgrounds sometimes contain information that is detrimental to our personal and professional lives if revealed.
 If you have ever been charged with or convicted of a crime, the details are visible to potential employers, law enforcement, and anyone else who conducts a thorough background check on you.
-Contact an expungement attorney who can conduct a thorough background check for you, and get your record cleared ASAP.
+Contact an expunction attorney who can get your record cleared ASAP.

 What if I was charged with a misdemeanor or felony but the charges were dropped or I was not convicted?

-If you have ever been charged with a misdemeanor or felony, you probably have remnants of the event haunting your background profile.
-Criminal allegations do not disappear from public record when you are found not guilty or the charges are dropped.
-Even if you were not convicted of a crime, law enforcement probably has a record of the events on file that are visible.
-Your expunction lawyer can simply file a case to clear your name, and you will be on your way to enjoying all the benefits of a spotless record in no time.
+If you have ever been charged with a misdemeanor or felony and the case was dismissed.
+This still shows up on a background check.
+Arrests do not disappear from public record when you are found not guilty or the charges are dismissed.
+Even if you were not convicted of a crime, numerous agencies have records of the arrest.
+This will always show up on a background check until it is expunged.
+Your expunction lawyer can file a lawsuit to sue all agencies that have records relating to your arrest and force them to destroy these records.
+The sooner you contact us to start the process, the sooner you will be enjoying the benefits of a spotless record.

 What if I am not eligible for an expunction?